Sexual Assault Nurse Examiner (SANE)

 - Partnering with local universities to integrate SANE education into the nursing curriculum.

-The SANE Learning Collaborative is intended for healthcare professionals interested in learning more about forensic nursing.
-Being a member of the listserve will allow you to ask questions, access on-line resources, and participate in the SANE Learning Collaborative meetings.
-You will also be notified of the quarterly SANE-A or SANE-P training in our state.
+The SANE Learning Collaborative is intended for South Dakota healthcare professionals seeking forensic nursing education.
+Being a member of this SANE group will allow you to ask questions, access on-line resources, receive current training offerings, apply for financial assistance, and collaborate with other SANE Learning Collaborative members.

 Who do I contact with questions?